RaoulFoaleng/MVP-Proposition/README.md

     void clean();

     /**
-     * Handle all events coming from {@link BaseView}.
+     * Handle all UI events coming from {@link BaseView}.
 This is not a require, but here we
      * decided to define a generic function which will handle all event coming from the BaseView
      * @param event : the event type
      * @param params : the event parameters